ethereum/ethereum-org-website/src/content/developers/tutorials/monitoring-geth-with-influxdb-and-grafana/index.md

 sudo systemctl enable grafana-server sudo systemctl start grafana-server
 ```
-Successfully installed Grafana is running, by default is reachable at `localhost:3000`.
+When you've got Grafana running, it should be reachable at `localhost:3000`.
-Use preferred browser to access it and login with default credentials user ‘admin’ and password ‘admin’.
-You will be prompted to change the default password, type your new password and save.
+Use your preferred browser to access this path, then login with the default credentials (user: `admin` and password: `admin`).
+When prompted, change the default password and save.

 ![](./grafana1.png)

-You will be redirected to default Grafana home page.
-First thing to setup in Grafana is source of data.
-Click on on configuration icon on left bar and select Data sources.
+You will be redirected to the Grafana home page.
+First, set up your source data.
+Click on the configuration icon in the left bar and select "Data sources".

 ![](./grafana2.png)

-There aren't any data sources created yet, click on Add data source to define one.
+There aren't any data sources created yet, click on "Add data source" to define one.

 ![](./grafana3.png)

-For this setup, select InfluxDB option and proceed.
+For this setup, select "InfluxDB" and proceed.

 ![](./grafana4.png)

 Data source configuration is pretty straight forward if you are running tools on the same machine.
-You need to set address of InfluxDB and details for accessing database.
+You need to set the InfluxDB address and details for accessing the database.
 Refer to the picture below.

 ![](./grafana5.png)

-If everything is filled correctly and InfluxDB is reachable, click on Save & Test and confirmation that source is working will pop up.
+If everything is complete and InfluxDB is reachable, click on "Save and test" and wait for the confirmation to pop up.

 ![](./grafana6.png)

-Grafana is set up to read data from InfluxDB.
-Now you need to create dashboard which will interpret and display it.
+Grafana is now set up to read data from InfluxDB.
+Now you need to create a dashboard which will interpret and display it.
 Dashboards properties are encoded in JSON files which can be created by anybody and easily imported.
-On left bar, click on Create and Import.
+On the left bar, click on "Create and Import".

 ![](./grafana7.png)

 !!Add dashboard to grafana website for easier import?

-Dashboard for monitoring Geth client is provided, just copy [this JSON file](./gethdashboard.json) and insert it to Import page in Grafana.
-After successfully saving the dashboard, it should look like this.
+For a Geth monitoring dashboard, just copy [this JSON file](./gethdashboard.json) and insert it in the "Import page" in Grafana.
+After saving the dashboard, it should look like this:```

 ![](./grafana8.png)

-Dashboards can be interactively modified.
-Each panel can be edited, moved, removed or added, configuration can be changed, everything is opened and up to user.
-To learn more about how dashboards work, refer to [Grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/).
+ou can modify your dashboards.
+Each panel can be edited, moved, removed or added.
+You can change your configurations.
+It's up to you!
+To learn more about how dashboards work, refer to [Grafana's documentation](https://grafana.com/docs/grafana/latest/dashboards/).
-Another feature you might be interested in is [Alerting](https://grafana.com/docs/grafana/latest/alerting/).
-It enables you to trigger alert notification when metric reach specific value, various communication channels are supported.
+You might also be interested in [Alerting](https://grafana.com/docs/grafana/latest/alerting/).
+This lets you set up alert notifications for when metrics reach certain values.
+Various communication channels are supported.